-If each of the performance measure for adjusted non-GAAP EBITDA is met for the fiscal year or quarter, as applicable, one-third of the eligible units will vest on the date the Company files its Annual Report on Form 10-K for fiscal year 2012 and one-twelfth of the eligible units will vest on each relevant vesting date thereafter.
-If the threshold performance measures are met for the fiscal year or quarter, as applicable, but the target performance measures are not, then only one-sixth of the eligible units will vest on the date the Company files its Annual Report on Form 10-K for fiscal year 2012 and one-twenty-fourth of the eligible units will vest on each relevant vesting date thereafter.
+If each of the performance measures for adjusted non-GAAP EBITDA is met for the fiscal year or quarter, as applicable, one-third of the eligible units would have vested on the date the Company filed its Annual Report on Form 10-K for fiscal year 2012 and one-twelfth of the eligible units would have vested or will vest on each relevant vesting date thereafter.
+If the threshold performance measures are met for the fiscal year or quarter, as applicable, but the target performance measures are not, then only one-sixth of the eligible units would have vested on the date the Company filed its Annual Report on Form 10-K for fiscal year 2012 and one-twenty-fourth of the eligible units would have vested or will vest on each relevant vesting date thereafter.
 If none of the performance measures for non-GAAP EBITDA are met for the relevant measurement period, no portion of the units will vest on the relevant vesting date.
-Any unvested units will carryover to subsequent performance measurement periods until either the performance measure is met or the grant has expired.
-For example, if any applicable performance goal is not met on the date the Company files its Annual Report on Form 10-K for fiscal year 2012, the unvested units and the adjusted non-GAAP EBITDA performance goal will carry over and the units will vest if the adjusted non-GAAP EBITDA performance goal for fiscal year 2012 is satisfied during any four consecutive calendar quarters, provided that the cumulative non-GAAP EBITDA for those four consecutive quarters is at least \$500 million with respect to the threshold performance measure and at least \$558 million with respect to the target performance measure.
+Any unvested units will carry over to subsequent performance measurement periods until either the performance measure is met or the grant has expired.
+For example, because the applicable performance goal was not met on the date the Company filed its Annual Report on Form 10-K for fiscal year 2012, the unvested units and the adjusted non-GAAP EBITDA performance goal carried over and the units will vest if the adjusted non-GAAP EBITDA performance goal for fiscal year 2012 is satisfied during any four consecutive calendar quarters, provided that the cumulative non-GAAP EBITDA for those four consecutive quarters is at least \$500 million with respect to the threshold performance measure and at least \$558 million with respect to the target performance measure.
 Any unvested units for the first performance measurement period will not expire until all unvested units expire.
-If the threshold performance measure for the first quarter of 2013 is met but the target performance measure is not met, on the date the Company files its Quarterly Report on Form 10-Q for the first quarter of fiscal year 2013, then (i) the eligible units attributable to the threshold performance measure would vest, and (ii) the unvested units and the adjusted non-GAAP EBITDA performance goal attributable to the target performance measure will carry over and the units will vest if the adjusted non-GAAP EBITDA performance goal for the first quarter of 2013 is satisfied during the second quarter of fiscal 2013 or any subsequent quarterly period, provided that the cumulative non-GAAP EBITDA for the second quarter of 2013 or such other period is at least \$132 million.
 All unvested units will expire on the earlier of either (i) the day following the date that the Company files its Form 10-K for fiscal year 2014, or (ii) the day following the last day of the first quarter of fiscal year 2015, provided that the Company or the Compensation Committee, as applicable, has determined whether the performance goals applicable to each vesting date have been achieved.

-Under the 2012 PBRSU award agreements, adjusted non-GAAP EBITDA means the Company's consolidated earnings before interest (income or expense), taxes, depreciation and amortization for the applicable performance measurement period, adjusted to exclude the following: (i) restructuring, asset impairments and other, net; (ii) goodwill and intangible asset impairment; (iii) non-cash manufacturing expenses; (iv) actuarial gains or losses on pension plans and other pension benefits; (v) gain or loss on acquisitions; (vi) gain or loss on debt repurchase, debt exchange, and early extinguishment of debt; (vii) expensing of inventory fair market value step up; and (viii) extraordinary items, but shall specifically include merger and acquisition activity of the Company, including the SANYO Semiconductor acquisition.
-Subject to certain limitations, the Compensation Committee has the authority under the 2012 PBRSU award agreement to adjust the performance measures for adjusted non-GAAP EBITDA, as it deems appropriate in its sole discretion, to exclude the effect (whether positive or negative) of any of the following occurring after the grant date of the award: impacts of natural disasters, and other unusual or infrequent material matters or material events.
-Each such adjustment, if any, shall be made solely for the purpose of providing a consistent basis from period-to-period for the calculation of the performance goals in order to prevent the dilution or enlargement of the grantee's rights with respect to the award.
-Subject to certain limitations, the Committee also has the authority to determine that an alternate method to determine adjusted non-GAAP EBITDA would be more appropriate to achieve the objectives of the award.
+Under the 2012 PBRSU award agreements, adjusted non-GAAP EBITDA means the Company's consolidated earnings before interest (income or expense), taxes, depreciation and amortization for the applicable performance measurement period, adjusted to exclude the following: (i) restructuring, asset impairments and other, net; (ii) goodwill and intangible asset impairment; (iii) non-cash manufacturing expenses; (iv) actuarial gains or losses on pension plans and other pension benefits; (v) gain or loss on acquisitions; (vi) gain or loss on debt repurchase, debt exchange, and early extinguishment of debt; (vii) expensing of inventory fair market value step up; and (viii) extraordinary items.